oracle/node-oracledb/INSTALL.md

   example Oracle Client 21 can successfully connect to Oracle Database 11.2, while Oracle Client 12.2 can successfully connect to Oracle Database 10.2.

-- An Oracle Database to test node-oracledb.
+- An Oracle Database.
+Installing Node-oracledb does not install or create a database.

   After installation of node-oracledb, your Node.js applications will be able to connect to your database.
 The database can be on the same machine as Node.js, or on a remote machine.
-Node-oracledb does not install or create a database.

   You will need to know [database credentials][45] and the [connection string][7] for the database.